sharmavins23/Scientia/SOCIAL SCIENCE/Economics/Financial Economics/Options.md

 In [[Financial Economics|finance]], an option is a contract which conveys to its owner, the *holder*, the right, **but not the obligation,** to buy or sell a specific quantity of an [[Shares|underlying asset]] at a specified strike price on a specified date.
 Options are usually either European (as described previously), or American-style, where the buying/selling may be excised at a prior date.

+Options can either be placed as 'call' or 'put' options.
+Options that convey to the holder the right to buy stock at a specified price is a call, and one that conveys the right to sell at a specified price is a put (though, investors do not need to own the underlying shares to buy or sell a put).

+Traders tend to define options as "in the money" (ITM) or "out of the money" (OTM) by the strike price's position relative to the market value of the underlying stock.
+ITM options have strike prices that have been surpassed by the current stock price, whereas OTM options have strike prices that the underlying security has yet to reach.
+As such, OTM options have no intrinsic value.